BA Creative Writing and Film & Theatre

 The Department of English Literature fosters a creative writing community that is friendly, cohesive and committed.
 As well as learning from lecturers, you’ll learn from each other by sharing your work in progress.
 Outside the classroom, you can share your ideas with the University’s creative writing group, Scribblers, which is run by and for students from across the University.

-You will also have the opportunity to publish your own work – and gain experience in editing and publishing – by participating in our annual Creative Writing Anthology.
+You will also have the opportunity to publish your work – and gain experience in editing and publishing – by participating in our online creative writing magazine.

 Film and theatre

 Your film and theatre modules will allow you to explore your passion for both mediums.
 You’ll also have the opportunity to study modules in television.